Waqar144/utest/README.md

 UTest
 ====

 Simple, small, header-only testing library.
 I wrote this to test simple stuff I write (for which I don't need many thousands of lines worth of unit testing libraries).
+It can also be used directly inside your code and is useful with projects like Qt where testing GUI code is very difficult.

 ## Usage